 Mount Sugarloaf A trip to Mount Sugarloaf will help NEH summer scholars to situate themselves geographically and chronologically.
 At this elevation (1,000 feet), one can identify physical features while imaginatively populating the landscape as it appeared at the turn of the 18th century.
 Looking down the valley one can picture small English settlements nestled by the river on the ancestral Wôbanaki (Abenaki) homelands, supported by some of the most fertile soil in the world.
 The view to the north includes the site of the Pocumtuck Fort where a generation of Pocumtuck people planted, fished and gathered, and where they processed metal and other trade goods acquired from European newcomers–Dutch, English and French.

 Peskeompskut For generations Peskeompskut was a gathering place where Native people fished at a large falls on the Connecticut River.
-In 1676, during Metacom’s War, the Natives suffered devastation in a pre-dawn attack on Peskeompskut; with 300 Native elders, women, and children killed.
-In small groups, teachers will tour this site, traversing the rugged landscape of the ancient Native encampment along a deep ravine on the trail believed to be the original native pathway; teachers will see highlights of the site and what it reveals about life of native people in this time.
+In 1676, during Metacom’s War, the Natives suffered devastation in a pre-dawn attack on Peskeompskut; with 300 elders, women, and children killed.
+In small groups, teachers will tour this site and the nearby site of Wissatinnewag, where they will traverse the rugged landscape of the ancient Native encampment along a deep ravine on the trail believed to be the original Native pathway.
+They will see highlights of the site and what it reveals about the life of the Pocumtuck people in this time.

 The Fort at No. 4 Located one hour north of Deerfield, the Fort at No. 4 was one of a line of forts constructed to defend English settlements from attack by the French and their Native American allies in the decades following the raid on Deerfield.
 The Fort at No. 4 staff will lead a tour focusing on the reconstruction of an early 18th-century fort based on documentary and surviving archaeological evidence, as well as strategies for using historical sites to gain a deeper understanding of the people and events of the colonial period.